rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-other.md

 ## Edgeport/Portfast

 Another thing we need to do is enable portfast on all iSCSI ports for the Dell switches.
-Side note, I previously took some notes on the two and I was a bit confused about the difference.
+Side note, I [previously took some notes](../notes/2024.md#m-03252024) on the two and I was a bit confused about the difference.
 There is no difference in the way they're configured and they both begin forwarding frames approximately 30 seconds sooner than they would with spanning-tree enabled.
 However, `edgeport` will lose its portfast status and transition to normal spanning tree operation when it receives a BPDU.
-Portfast skips listening and learning.
+Portfast skips listening and learning which makes sense for an iSCSI port...No need for that.

 ```shell
 DELEMC# configure
 Dellemc(conf)# interface range TenGigabitEthernet 1/2,8,14,20,26,43-46
 Dellemc(conf-if-range)# spanning-tree rstp portfast
 ```

+...*OR* maybe we configure edge-port?
+This crap is confusing...I've got an [older post](https://www.dell.com/community/en/conversations/networking-general/best-to-disable-spanning-tree-on-iscsi-ports/647f2336f4ccf8a8de725c72) that recommends portfast and then this [Dell doc](https://downloads.dell.com/solutions/storage-solution-resources/PS-Series-Dell-EMC-Networking-S4048-ON-SCG-2018-(SCG1026).pdf) that recommends edge-port on page 10.
+However, the latter specifically recommends that for PS Series SANs which we do not have.
+Oh, and it also gives a configuration example that is different from what I've seen before: `spanning-tree port type edge`.

+!!! note "While plummeting down this rabbit hole, I remembered [this](../hardware/dell-emc/S4048-ON/os9-other.md#rstp-and-vlt).
+We should either disable spanning tree all together on non-VLT ports and iSCSI ports or place them in edgeport mode.
+To be completely honest...I'm all for disabling spanning tree on all ports except the VLT portchannel towards the Zyxel switch."

 ## Flow control for iSCSI